 The Frog Lotus Yoga Style

-Lots of options and modifications of poses can be offered to suit all levels of practice, and the practice can be adapted to work for various limitations and injuries.
+Options and modifications of poses will be offered to suit all levels of practice, and the practice can be adapted to work for various limitations and injuries.
 Safety and longevity is of prime importance in our teaching.

-In ongoing, monitored, and discreet agreement with each individual student, safe and effective hands-on assisting is offered
+In ongoing, monitored, and discreet agreement with each individual student, safe and effective hands-on assisting may be offered.

 Safety and suitability